JoolsHattey/webprog-coursework/README.md

 ```
 The base component has 2 methods which are called based on the options recieved.
 ```
-addStyleSheet(path)
+async addStyleSheet(path)
 ```
-This method creates a link element with the specified stylesheet and attaches to the head of
+This method parses the styles from stylesheet file into the head of the element.
+This is done to
-the component.
+avoid flash on unstyled content with components.
 ```
 async addTemplate(path)
 ```
 This method asynchronously fetched the text from an HTML file and parses it using the DOM parser
 into the container element of the component.
 ```
-Component.loaded: Promise<void>
+await Component.loaded
 ```
-The add template method returns a promise which can
-be used to await the loading of the template to allow changing the data.
+The add template and add styles methods are both asyncronous, the promises returned with combined with
+Promise.all.

 ### Inputs
 I have created custom input elements which wrap the native HTML elements.
 The benefits of doing this
 are that they all have a getValue() method, making it easier to get inputs on the quiz page.

-### Touch Drag List
+### Drag Drop List
-I had to create a custom drag and drop and the HTML drag and drop api does not support mobile.
+I created a custom drag and drop component as the HTML drag and drop api does not support mobile.
-This uses a custom implementation using the touch API as the native drag and drop API does not
-work on mobile.
-I created a component to manage a list of elements which can be dragged to reorder.
+This component manages a list of items and uses touch event handlers to move items.

+### Card Stack
+This component is used for the quiz.
+It attaches touch event listeners to the cards to allow swiping
+them down to go next and up to go back.
+It sets the current card attribute when navigating cards which
+can be listened to with a mutation observer from the quiz to allow know the current question.
+If the question is required, it will lock the card from going to the next question if the input is
+not filled.
+This is done by listening to the the input component for a valid input and setting a lock
+value which prevents the card stack going to the next card.

 ## Router
 This is made up of two parts, the router and the router outlet.
 The routers listenes for paths